-Online access to the SRF’s Journal – Reproduction
+Online access to the SRF’s Journals – Reproduction and Reproduction and Fertility

-The SRF is delighted to offer ALL members online access to its Journal Reproduction as part of their membership package.
-Reproduction is a leading journal in the field (Impact factor 3.086) and offers a popular Journal-based learning programme.
-Discussions are underway to introduce a prize for the best research paper published by an SRF member in Reproduction.
+The SRF is delighted to offer ALL members online access to its Journals, Reproduction and Reproduction and Fertility as part of their membership package.
+Reproduction is a leading journal in the field (Impact factor 3.906 – 2020) and offers a popular Journal-based learning programme.
+Reproduction and Fertility is the Society’s new open-access journal, launched in 2020.